-Here are some proven revenue enhancers for landlords willing to make some investments in their properties - and some tips for getting started.
+Here are some proven revenue enhancers for landlords willing to make some investments in their properties and some tips for getting started.

 If there's no washer and dryer in your rental units, you're paying for that dearly by collecting lower rents.
 However, if installing washers and dryers in your dwellings isn't convenient, you have a couple of options:

 The trend lately has been to create higher-quality laundry rooms, sometimes with Wi-Fi access, operated by vendors specializing in this field.
-If you buy highly efficient machines, you'll gain brownie points with environmentally sensitive renters - and likely increase your laundry revenue as a result.
+If you buy highly efficient machines, you'll gain points with environmentally sensitive renters and likely increase your laundry revenue as a result.

 If storage didn't make money, you wouldn't see so many self-storage businesses, would you?
 As a residential landlord, you can provide something that no off-site storage company can compete with: convenience.
 If you have the land available, you can build separate storage units or garages that provide both storage and covered parking.

 Modern steel building construction has become very cost-effective, and may be just the ticket.
 You can depreciate these buildings over time, even as you collect the rent.
 So with low building costs, depreciation and solid demand, you could be cash-flow positive within a year.